cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.10-release-notes.md

 ZURBank v0.0.10
 =================

-v0.0.10 is a major release and consensus critical in terms of the Omni Layer protocol rules.
+v0.0.10 is a major release and consensus critical in terms of the Zus Layer protocol rules.
 An upgrade is mandatory, and highly recommended.
 Prior releases will not be compatible with new behavior in this release.

 Please report bugs using the issue tracker on GitHub: